hexatomic/hexatomic/docs/dev/src/development/workflow/README.md

 > - We use [Gitflow](http://web.archive.org/web/20190821195236/https://nvie.com/posts/a-successful-git-branching-model/) for developing Hexatomic,
 > with the [Maven plugin for Gitflow](https://github.com/aleksandr-m/gitflow-maven-plugin).
 > - To contribute **new functionality**, create a feature branch by running `mvn gitflow:feature-start` in the repository root, and create a [*draft pull request*](http://web.archive.org/web/20190822091222/https://github.blog/2019-02-14-introducing-draft-pull-requests/) against **`develop`** on <https://github.com/hexatomic/hexatomic>.
-> - To contribute a **critical bug fix, or urgent fixes to documentation, or release engineering**, create a hotfix branch by running `mvn gitflow:hotfix-start` in the repository root, and create a [*draft pull request*](http://web.archive.org/web/20190822091222/https://github.blog/2019-02-14-introducing-draft-pull-requests/) against **`master`** on <https://github.com/hexatomic/hexatomic>.
+> - To contribute a **critical bug fix, or urgent fixes to documentation, or release engineering**, create a hotfix branch by running `mvn gitflow:hotfix-start` in the repository root, and create a [*draft pull request*](http://web.archive.org/web/20190822091222/https://github.blog/2019-02-14-introducing-draft-pull-requests/) against **`main`** on <https://github.com/hexatomic/hexatomic>.
 > - Describe your changes in the pull request title and complete the pull request form.
 > - When you think that your contribution is good to be merged into the main repository, change the pull request status to **Ready for review**.
 > - Collaborate with the maintainer to fulfill any missing requirements and to merge your changes into the main repository.